iandouglas/streamerbot-examples/bit-redeem-media-catalog/README.md

 - Column E must be called "OBSScene"
 - Column F must be called "Duration"

+**IMPORTANT** you MUST set the document sharing to be visible by Streamer.bot:

+1. Click the "Share" button
+2. Under "General Access", set this to "Anyone with the link" and set that to "Viewer"

+Next, copy the full address bad of your Google Sheets and use it below in the installation instructions.

 ### Field explanations:

 - *Bits* -- this is the number of bits you want someone to redeem to play this media file.
 If you want to have multiple media files play at the same time, you can have multiple rows with the same bit value.